-Refined glycerine, also known as glycerol or glycerin, is a simple straight-chain sugar alcohol that has three hydroxyl groups, which results in water solubility and hygroscopicity of glycerin.
+Refined Glycerine, also known as glycerol or glycerin, is a simple straight-chain sugar alcohol that has three hydroxyl groups, which results in water solubility and hygroscopicity of glycerin.
 This is a clear, colorless, odorless, high boiling, viscous liquid.
 It is naturally sweet and has low toxicity.
 It has a typical melting point and boiling point of 17.8°C and 290°C, respectively.
+Refined Glycerine density is 1.26 g/cm³.
 It comes from petrochemical feedstock.
-Due to its low toxicity and environmental friendliness, it is used in many applications such as food, medicine, cosmetics and personal care items.
+Due to its low toxicity and environmental friendliness, it is used in many applications such as food, medicine, cosmetics, and personal care items.
 It is also a versatile and valuable product from biodiesel production.
 Each year, about 950,000 tons are produced in the United States and Europe.

 Glycerine is obtained from the saponification or transesterification of triglycerides.
-Triglycerides are esters of glycerol with long chain carboxylic acids, which are found in fats and oils.
-The by-products formed are salts of long chain carboxylic acids.
+Triglycerides are esters of glycerol with long-chain carboxylic acids, which are found in fats and oils.
+The by-products formed are salts of long-chain carboxylic acids.
 Crude glycerine also comes from the production of biodiesel through the transesterification process.
-Triglycerides react with alcohols, such as ethanol with small amounts of bases, as a catalyst to give esters of fatty acids and glycerol.
+Triglycerides react with alcohol, such as ethanol with small amounts of bases, as a catalyst to give esters of fatty acids and glycerol.

 Glycerine is used in foods and beverages to keep the food moist, make it sweet, serve as a solvent, and can be used as a food preservative.
 It is used as a filler in commercial low-fat foods such as cookies and also as a thickening agent in food products such as liqueurs.
 It is used as a sugar substitute because it does not cause cavities because bacteria do not feed glycerine.